thetric/ilias-downloader-cli/README.md

 # Ilias Downloader

-The Ilias Downloader enables you to easily download the files from your Ilias account.
+The Ilias Downloader enables you to easily download the files from your Ilias account through a simple CLI.
-The first release will provide a simple CLI, the second a JavaFX UI.

 ## Usage